• Skip to primary navigation

 From San Jose Airport, you can find many ways to get to your next destination.

 Bus: There is a public bus stop down the ramp from arrivals that goes into downtown San Jose.
 It runs fairly frequently and is very cheap.
-If you plan to take this bus, we highly recommend to exchange like $5 USD into local currency at the airport to pay for the bus as it doesn’t take USD.
+If you plan to take this bus, we highly recommend to exchange like $5 USD into local currency at the airport to pay for the bus.
 There are ATMs at baggage claim and a money exchange.

 Private shuttle: If you pre-booked a private shuttle, your driver will be waiting for you outside the airport terminal, holding a sign with your name on it.

-Taxi: You will see lots of taxis when you exit the airport.
-Official taxis in Costa Rica are red and orange for airport taxis and there is an official taxi stand right when you exit the airport.
+Taxi: Official taxis in Costa Rica are red and orange for airport taxis.
+There is an official taxi stand right when you exit the airport.

 Uber: We personally prefer taking Uber in Costa Rica.
 Some Uber drivers will have you meet them at departures upstairs or by the Malinche restaurant at arrivals.
 They may also ask you to sit in the front seat.